-Exciting, challenging or fun plays for children and young people to enjoy and develop their skills
+Exciting, challenging or fun plays for young people to enjoy and develop their skills

 ActUp's student drama plays are fun, exciting opportunities for young people of all ages to perform on stage.
 Minimal directions, lots of speaking, non-speaking and support roles, different subjects and range of storylines add to acting opportunities.